-Additionally, for as long as the Voting Trust holds securities representing at least 50% of the voting power of our outstanding capital stock, our amended and restated certificate of incorporation delegates to the Executive Committee all of the power and authority of the board of directors in the management of our business and affairs, provided that the Executive Committee will not have power or authority in reference to (i) matters that must be approved by the Audit Committee of the board, (ii) matters that must be approved by a committee qualified to grant equity to persons subject to Section 16 of the Exchange Act for purposes of exempting transactions pursuant to Section 16b-3 thereunder, (iii) matters required under Delaware law to be approved by the full board of directors, or (iv) as otherwise required by SEC rules and the rules of .
-The members of the Executive Committee are expected to be directors who may also our employees, and the Executive Committee will initially consist of , , , and .
+Additionally, for as long as the Voting Trust controls a majority of the voting power of our outstanding common stock, our amended and restated certificate of incorporation delegates all of the power and authority of the board of directors to the Executive Committee to the full extent permitted by law and the rules of .
+As a result, the Executive Committee will have the authority to approve any actions of the Company except for (i) matters that must be approved by the Audit Committee of the board, (ii) matters that must be approved by a committee qualified to grant equity to persons subject to Section 16 of the Exchange Act for purposes of exempting transactions pursuant to Section 16b-3 thereunder, (iii) matters required under Delaware law to be approved by the full board of directors, or (iv) as otherwise required by SEC rules and the rules of .
+The members of the Executive Committee are expected to be directors who are also our employees, and the Executive Committee will initially consist of , , , and .
 See "Management-Committees of our board of directors".